llmrb/llm/README.md

 object, and it allows for a "lazy" conversation where messages are batched and sent to the provider only when necessary.
 The non-lazy counterpart is available via the [LLM::Provider#chat!](https://0x1eef.github.io/x/llm/LLM/Provider.html#chat!-instance_method) method.

 Both lazy and non-lazy conversations maintain a message thread that can be reused as context throughout a conversation.
 For the sake of brevity the system prompt is loaded from
 [a file](./share/llm/prompts/system.txt)
-in the following example, all other prompts are "user" prompts, and a single request is made to the provider when iterating over the messages belonging to a lazy conversation:
+in the following example &ndash; all other prompts are "user" prompts &ndash;
+and a single request is made to the provider when iterating over the messages belonging to a lazy conversation:

 ```ruby
 #!/usr/bin/env ruby